What To Know About Triangular Alopecia

 Minoxidil might be prescribed to improve hair growth in the area affected by temporal triangular alopecia.

-A care report published in the International Journal of Trichology described a patient who grew new vellus hair in their bald spot after 3 months of applying topical minoxidil.
+A case report published in the International Journal of Trichology described a patient who grew new vellus hair in their bald spot after 3 months of applying topical minoxidil.

 However, there’s no guarantee that a treatment is going to work.
 In fact, it’s generally considered unnecessary and ineffective.

-Although if medication isn’t working, your surgeon might also advise you to take a surgical route.
-It can involve:
+Your surgeon might also advise you to take a surgical route, which can involve:

 You might be familiar with the first option as a scalp reduction or alopecia reduction surgery.
 In this procedure, once the affected skin is excised, the hair-bearing areas are pulled over it to cover it.

-The second option is that of a traditional hair transplant surgery.
+The second option is treating triangular alopecia with a hair transplant surgery.
 This surgery can also effectively hide your bald spot by simply taking healthy hair from other areas of the scalp and implanting them into the triangular spot(s).